 VA loans are a good option for military veterans.
 They offer 100% financing so you won’t have to make a down payment.
 And VA loans don’t require private mortgage insurance.

 However, VA loans do charge a one-time funding fee, which is 2.15% of the total loan amount.
 This fee can be financed into the loan.
-Borrowers can apply for a certificate of eligibility on the Department of Veteran Affairs website.
+Borrowers can apply for a certificate of eligibility on the Department of Veterans Affairs website.

 Navy Federal Credit Union